Randy Orton: WWE Champion (2007–2008)

 On the July 23 episode of Raw, Orton was named number one contender for John Cena's WWE Championship.
-Three times before their scheduled bout at SummerSlam, Orton assaulted Cena with the RKO.
+Three times before their scheduled bout at SummerSlam on August 26, Orton assaulted Cena with the RKO.
 Orton lost the title match at SummerSlam when Cena pinned him after an FU.
 The next night on the August 27 episode of Raw, Orton demanded a rematch, but Raw General Manager William Regal denied him.
 He then appealed to Mr. McMahon, who offered him the shot if he "proved himself".
 That night, Orton interfered in Cena's match with King Booker, assaulting him before kicking his father, who was at ringside, in the head.
-McMahon granted Orton his rematch at Unforgiven, which he won by disqualification when Cena refused to stop punching him in the corner; however, Cena retained the championship because titles cannot change hands by disqualification.
-After the match, Cena's father, who was again at ringside, kicked Orton in the head, which led to a match the next night on the September 17 episode of Raw, in which Orton defeated Cena's father by disqualification, then hit him with an RKO while Cena was handcuffed to the ropes.
+McMahon granted Orton his rematch at Unforgiven on September 16, which Orton won by disqualification when Cena refused to stop punching him in the corner; however, Cena retained the championship because titles cannot change hands by disqualification.
+After the match, Cena's father, who was again at ringside, kicked Orton in the head, which led to a match the next night on the September 17 episode of Raw, in which Orton defeated Cena's father by disqualification after Cody Rhodes interfered while Cena was handcuffed to the ropes.
 Cena suffered a legitimate injury during a match with Mr. Kennedy on the October 1 episode of Raw, after which Orton attacked Cena with an RKO.
 After this, he adopted the nickname of "The Viper".
 Orton then threw him outside the ring, and gave him an RKO on the broadcast table.
 Due to this injury, John Cena was forced to vacate the WWE Championship.